Splash cymbal

-In a drum kit, splash cymbals are the smallest accent cymbals.
+In a drum kit, splash cymbals are the smallest accent cymbals, often a smaller derivative of the more common crash cymbals.
 Splash cymbals and china cymbals are the main types of effects cymbals.

-The most common sized splash has a diameter of 10", followed by 8".
+The most common sized splash has a diameter of 8", followed by 10".
 Most splash cymbals are in the size range of 6" to 13", but some splash cymbals are as small as 4".
+Splash cymbals larger than 10" are most often similar to hi-hats in sound characteristics.

 Some makers have produced cymbals described as splash up to 22", but a splash of 14" or more is more often described as a crash cymbal.